kriten-io/kriten-docs/docs/user_guide/cronjobs.md

 ## Configure cronjob for Kriten task

-As example, let's take simple python script "hello-kriten" from https://github.com/kriten-io/kriten-community-toolkit repo.
-That is a simple script, which demonstrate Kriten ability to inject secrets and input parameters into python script at the time of execution.
-First, create a hello-kriten task following easy steps from corresponding README file.
+Let's take simple python script "hello-kriten" from examples in https://github.com/kriten-io/kriten-community-toolkit repo.
+That is a simple script, which demonstrates Kriten ability to inject secrets and input parameters into python script at the time of execution.
+First, create a hello-kriten task following easy steps from README for hello-kriten.

 Checking that "hello-kriten" task has been created.